Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 12. GI Stasis

 Like cats, rabbits spend a lot of time self-grooming, which can result in hairballs or even blockages.
+Same may occur if they ingest something inedible.
+However, more commonly, even slight changes in the diet may lead to dental issues and digestive upset.
 That’s particularly true if the animal isn’t eating enough hay.
-Signs of gastrointestinal stasis include loss of appetite for food and water.
-Treatment is difficult since it’s usually advanced by the time you notice the signs.
+Signs of gastrointestinal stasis include loss of appetite, lethargy, painful or distended abdomen, reduced fecal production, or no feces at all.
+Early recognition and treatment is crucial since it’s usually advanced by the time you notice the signs, and a vet should be contacted immediately.

 Divider-rabbit2